Join our email list

 Beginning in Warsaw, we’ll take a guided tour of the Museum of the History of Polish Jews.
 We will visit remembrance memorial sites across the city, including the monument to the Warsaw Ghetto uprising, the memorial of Mila 18, and the Umschlagplatz where Jews were deported to Auschwitz and Treblinka.

-We will travel to Lodz to learn about the prosperous Jewish textile industry and the role Jewish residents played in this thriving industrial city.
-In Wrocław, we’ll take a walking tour, enjoy a university visit, and see a revitalized Jewish cemetery filled with artwork.
-From there, we will travel to historically rich Kraków, once home to a flourishing Jewish presence.
-We’ll explore the district of Kazimierz with its many surviving synagogues, a prewar Jewish cemetery, and the largest medieval market square in Europe.
+Our last big travel day brings us from Lublin to historically rich Kraków, once home to a flourishing Jewish presence.
+Along the way, we will stop in Tarnov, the ancestral town of our scholar, Lynne Feldman, and meet locals.
+In Kraków, we’ll explore the district of Kazimierz with its many surviving synagogues, a prewar Jewish cemetery, and the largest medieval market square in Europe.
 There will even be a moving tour of the Auschwitz-Birkenau State Museum and the newly expanded Auschwitz Jewish Center.

-Jewish Heritage Travel guest scholars will provide lectures and on-site commentary to help reveal this land that is so pivotal to Jewish history — and to help us honor the tragedies that took place here and appreciate the vibrant Jewish life that existed in Poland throughout the centuries.
+Our scholar, local guide, and special guests will provide lectures and on-site commentary to help reveal this land that is so pivotal to Jewish history — and to help us honor the tragedies that took place here and appreciate the vibrant Jewish life that existed in Poland throughout the centuries.

 Highlights